postsharp/Metalama.Samples/examples/notifypropertychanged/README.md

     }
     ```

-    Currently Metalama does not allow you to analyze dependent properties.
-We will be working on this in a next version.
+    Currently, Metalama doesn't provide any way to analyze dependent properties.

 * The `PropertyChanged` event may be raised when class invariants are invalid.
 Consider for instance the following code: